yaegassy/coc-astro/README.md

 - See: <https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions>

-If you have difficulty installing `watchman`, you can use `coc-astro` without `watchman`, but you may not be able to immediately use volar's IntelliSense with the newly added files.
+If you have difficulty installing `watchman`, you can use `coc-astro` without `watchman`, but you may not be able to immediately use IntelliSense with the newly added files.

 In this case, please execute the command to restart the language server.